From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Background

-Chen et al.~\cite{chen2023unveiling} further classified these dark pattern types into two types: \textbf{static} and \textbf{dynamic}, based on whether the dark pattern requires contextual information to be identified.
-They also introduce the concept of ``in-between'' dark patterns, which span multiple pages but may be identified on a single page, potentially leading to false positives.
-We employ green, blue and orange colors to indicate the static, in-between, and dynamic dark patterns in Figure~\ref{fig:taxonomy}.
+Chen et al.~\cite{chen2023unveiling} classified deceptive patterns into two types, \textbf{static} and \textbf{dynamic}, based on whether contextual information is required for identification.
+Static patterns can be recognized from a single UI screen, whereas dynamic ones require analyzing multiple screens.
+They also introduced an ``in-between'' class that spans several pages but can sometimes be detected on a single screen, potentially leading to false positives.